goblain/lockheed/README.md

 * Dynamic tagging locks
 * Listing all locks with filtering based on `Conditions`
 * Forcefull takeover of locks based on `Conditions`
+* (planned) Shared locks where some lock instances can exist in parallel while others might wait for the lock to be freed or lockable in mutex mode

 ## Configuration directives